idrinth-thalui/core/interactions/idrinthFollowerSceneSerana.md

 ## Dimhollow

-I: How are you after you rest?
+I: How are you after your rest?
 It would drive me insane to be locked up for hundreds of years.

 S: How would you know?